posit-dev/publisher/docs/vscode.md

 You can setup Secrets for your project in the Secrets view.

+Secrets are name-value pairs that you want to be available at runtime for content on the server.
+However, unlike environment variables, the value associated with a secret is considered “sensitive”, and should not be stored in the configuration file itself.

 Secret names are defined in the Configuration file using the `secrets` field.
 They can be added by clicking the `+` button in the Secrets view or by directly editing the configuration file.